• Skip to primary navigation

 Instructions

-5. Add sugar (according to pectin directions) and let it sit for about 10 minutes.
+3. Add all of the sugar to the strawberries and let it sit for 10 minutes, stirring occasionally.

 Cuisine: American Method: Freezing